Toyota Limited Comprehensive Warranty: What It Covers (and What It Doesn’t)

 powertrain warranty importance explained

-The Powertrain Warranty safeguards your Toyota investment, covering critical repairs for 60 months or 60,000 miles.
+The Toyota Powertrain Warranty secures your largest investment by covering the engine and transmission for 60 months or 60,000 miles.

-Here are four key reasons why the Powertrain Warranty matters:
+Here are four reasons why this long-term coverage matters:

 Common Issues Covered by the Toyota Warranty